-This study may provide benefit to the patients who are subjects of the study as a consequence of their provider being informed of the presence of their hyperlipidemia.
+This study may provide benefit to the patients who are subjects of the study as a consequence of their provider being informed of the presence of their heart failure and current evidence-based therapy.
 The study may also provide a greater societal benefit regardless of the outcome for participants.
-Positive results may lead to a broader adoption of this alert system that will have been shown to improve treatment for hyperlipidemia patients, while negative results may lead to less enthusiastic adoption of an ineffective alert that would otherwise contribute to alert fatigue.
+Positive results may lead to a broader adoption of this alert system that will have been shown to improve treatment for HFrEF patients, while negative results may lead to less enthusiastic adoption of an ineffective alert that would otherwise contribute to alert fatigue.